Natural Healing For Stomach Pain

 According to Michael Wolfe, MD, chair of the Case Western Reserve University department of Medicine at MetroHealth Medical Center in Cleveland, Ohio, gas is caused by two things: eating gas-forming foods like green vegetables, fruits with peels on them, carbonated beverages, cabbage, and beans, or swallowing air.

 “When people drink with straws, chat with their mouths full, eat too quickly, or are worried, they [take in excess air].”
 Take an OTC medicine like Mylanta Gas if you suspect a gas issue is causing your stomach ache.

 According to Dr. Wolfe, Beano is another fantastic alternative, particularly if your stomach doesn't like vegetables, since it breaks down raffinose, a sugar residue in plants that may be difficult to digest.

 The pink liquid will kill the bacteria that cause diarrhea in your system, allowing you to relax and work throughout the day.
-Imodium, which works by reducing the passage of fluids through your intestines, is another option.
+Imodium, which reduces the passage of fluids through your intestines, is another option.

 3. If You Experience Cramping, Use Ibuprofen

 Sure, cramps are to be expected around period time, but nausea, upset stomach, and diarrhea?
 According to Nancy Cossler, MD, an ob-gyn and the head of system quality for obstetrics at University Hospital in Ohio, it's normal for your whole abdominal area to go crazy while you're menstruating.

 “Hormones generate uterine muscular spasms, which produces cramping,” she explains.
 “If your stomach cramps, creating an upset stomach or diarrhea [during your period], that's quite normal.”
 Dr. Cossler recommends taking an ibuprofen 12 to 24 hours before your period to relieve cramping.
 Then, for three days, take the specified dosage every three to six hours.